keboola/developers-docs/cli/commands/create-config/index.md

 kbc create config [flags]
 ```

-Create a new configuration in local directory and assign it a unique ID (i.e. [persist](/cli/commands/persist/)
+Create a new configuration in your local directory and assign it a unique ID (i.e., the [persist](/cli/commands/persist/)
 command is called automatically).
 To save it to the project, call [push](/cli/commands/push/) afterward.
 You will
-be prompted for name, branch, and component ID.
+be prompted for a name, a branch, and a component ID.

-*Tip: You can create a new configuration by copying an existing one and running [persist](/cli/commands/persist/)
+*Tip: You can create a new configuration by copying an existing one and running the [persist](/cli/commands/persist/)
 command.*

 ### Options